OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

  protected ISite Site { get; set; }
 ```

-- Update `OnParametersSetAsync` with following code, to retrieve the content item using alias.
+- Update `OnParametersSetAsync` with the following code, to retrieve the content item using an alias.

 ```csharp
 protected override async Task OnParametersSetAsync()